chrisgrieser/nvim-rip-substitute/README.md

 ## Features
 - Search and replace using `ripgrep`.
 - Uses common regex syntax (pcre2) — no more arcane vim regex.
-- Incremental preview of matches and replacements.
+- Incremental preview of matches and replacements, display of the number of current matches.
 - Popup window instead of command line.
 This means:
 	+ Syntax highlighting of the regex.
 	+ Editing with vim motions.